tlittenberg/lisacattools/README.md

 ## 1 - Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine, either for development and testing purposes or as an installed package.

 ### 1.1 - Prerequisites